akirav/akirav.github.io/essays/smartquestions.md

 <img class="ui small left circular floated image" src="../images/joey.jpg">
 Joey Tribbiani would ask <a href="https://stackoverflow.com/questions/34733505/how-to-print-to-console-using-javascript">this</a> question if he was a Software Engineer.
+Joey Tribbiani who just started learning JavaScript asked a very important question, "How to print to console using javascript?"
+Joey even also gave a description of the problem and some research done.
+A quick and simple google search of the problem will lead you to a similar question that was answered eight years before Joey's post.
+What makes this question "stupid" is that Joey spent more time asking the question on stackoverflow rather than further researching the problem.
+If Joey spent more time researching, he would not have to wait for someone to answer his question.